Julia Anastasopoulos

 Julia Anastasopoulos (born 14 June 1983) is a South African artist, illustrator, designer and actress.
 Anastasopoulos became a local internet phenomenon in May 2014, with her do-it-yourself web series known as SuzelleDIY.
 Before she became a YouTube personality, Anastasopoulos created hand-drawn illustrations on the walls and windows of a few MyCiTi bus stations.

-Julia recently started her own show "Ridiculousness with Suzelle DIY" on Comedy Central where she features with many guests including Amore and Francois va Coke.
+Julia recently started her own show "Ridiculousness with Suzelle DIY" on Comedy Central where she features with many guests including Amore and Francois van Coke.

 Early life

 Born in Johannesburg in 1983, according to Anastasopoulos, "My mom is an art teacher and always encouraged me and my sisters to make things and express ourselves creatively.
 I was always inspired by picture books and illustrators like Quentin Blake, Saul Steinberg and Raymond Peynet".
 She studied Theatre and Performance at the University of Cape Town.

 Education

-From 2001-04, she obtained her BA in Theatre and Performance majoring in Acting at the University of Cape Town.
+From 2001 to 2004, she obtained her BA in Theatre and Performance majoring in Acting at the University of Cape Town.